jwilkie94/ST558-Project-1/README.md

 *tidyverse* package also includes the *readr*, *tidyr*, *dplyr*, and *tibble* pakages.
-*jsonlite*: A function used to connect to the API through URL *magick*: library used to save image from API URL *httr*: used to connect to URLs
+*jsonlite*: A function used to connect to the API through URL *magick*: library used to save image from API URL

 \#Functions